bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 <span class="badge badge-info small">NEW in 2.0.0-rc.20</span>

 By default, modals will not render their content in the document until they are shown (lazily rendered).
-Modals that are visible are rendered appended to the `<body>` element when they are visible.
+Modals that, when visible, are rendered appended to the `<body>` element.
 The `<b-modal>` component will not affect layout, as they render as a placeholder comment node (`<!---->`) in the DOM position they are placed.
+Due to the portalling process, it can take two or more `$nextTick`s to render changes of the content into the target.

-Modals can be rendered _in-place_ in the document, where the `<b-modal>` component is placed in the document, by setting the `static` prop to `true`.
+Modals can be rendered _in-place_ in the document (i.e. where the `<b-modal>` component is placed in the document) by setting the `static` prop to `true`.
 Note that the content of the modal will be rendered in the DOM even if the modal is not visible/shown when `static` is `true`.
 To make `static` modals lazy rendered, also set the `lazy` prop to `true`.
 The modal will then appear in the document _only_ when it is visible.
-Note, when in `static` mode, placement of the `<b-modal>` component may affect layout of your document and the modal.
+Note, when in `static` mode, placement of the `<b-modal>` component _may affect layout_ of your document and the modal.

 The `lazy` prop will have no effect if the prop `static` is not `true` (non-static modals will _always_ be lazily rendered).